sebastienserre/WPCasa-mail-alert/readme.txt

 === WPCasa Mail Alert ===
 Plugin Name: WPCasa Mail Alert
 Plugin URI: https://www.thivinfo.com/downloads/wpcasa-mail-alert-pro/
-Contributors: sebastien@thivinfo.com
+Contributors: sebastienserre, freemius
 Donate link: http://paypal.me/sebastienserre
 Tags: wpcasa, update, post, mail, subscription, notifier, status, alert, translation ready, e-mail Requires at least: 4.6
 Requires PHP: 5.6
 Tested up to: 4.9
-Stable tag: 2.0.5
+Stable tag: 3.0.1
 License: GPL V2 or later

 == Description ==
-WPCasa Mail Alert will display a widget to add a form on your Website using WPCasa Plugin from WPSIght.
-Once registred, you'll receive a mail when the RealEstate Agency will add or update a property corresponding to your search!
+WPCasa Mail Alert will display a widget to add a form on your Website using WPCasa from WPSight.
+Once registered, you'll receive a mail when the RealEstate Agency will add or update a property corresponding to your search!

 <h3>Features</h3>